Skip to main content

 You fund Lightning Wallet by sending SOL to its address.
 Three options:

-• One-click deposit from a connected main wallet — Dequan opens a transfer prompt with the destination prefilled.
+• One-click deposit from a connected external wallet — Dequan opens a transfer prompt with the destination prefilled.

 • QR code — scan with any mobile wallet (Phantom, Solflare, hardware) and send.

-• Manual transfer — copy the address and send from anywhere.
+• Manual transfer — copy the address and send from anywhere, including a Visa/Mastercard on-ramp.

 The balance updates within seconds of arrival.